woefe/ytcc/README.md

 loglevel = normal

 # Limit download speed to the given bytes/second.
 Set 0 for no limit.
+# E.g. limit to one megabyte per second
+#ratelimit = 1000000
-ratelimit = 1000000
+ratelimit = 0

-# Set number of retries before giving up on a download .
+# Set number of retries before giving up on a download.
+Use `inf` for indefinitely many retries.
 retries = 0

 # Subtitles for videos.
 If enabled and available, automatic and manual subtitles for selected